 Reasons Why "Clayman" May Be the Best Album for Swedish Band "in Flames"

-Reason #1 the Musical Creativity
+Reason #1 the Musical Creativity of "Clayman"

 In the long history of Swedish melodic death metal band In Flames (since 1990) their ability to excite, entertain, and innovate themselves as a band has been a few keys to their survival.
 Their 2000 studio album "ClayMan" may be their best album.
 With the first song Bullet Ride, we witness the band’s innovation right away as the acoustic parts are blended in to create just the right amount of creativity.
 The song is about being ready for the fast ride called life itself.
 Cowardice will take a person back to the end, the starting point where life begins.
 The world is here for us to show our abilities, talents, and skills.
 The next song called Pinball Map features some fast, rough vocals by Anders Friden.
 The song called Pinball Map is a song about someone that has lost their sense of the “sweet things” or the things that he once enjoyed doing.
 He only has a brief glimpse of joy only to return to his usual shriveled and destroyed self.
 I see the Arch Enemy influence in this song.
 How far can In Flames go in terms of greatness?
 Even albums such as Reroute to Remain are pretty darn good even when their style has changed slightly.

 Only For The Weak Makes Clay Man an Elite Album

 The second major reason why ClayMan may be the band’s best album is because of the slower and groovy song called Only For the Weak.
 This is the first real time that we hear Anders Friden experiment with clean vocals.
 Get ready to hear some changes!

 What Is the One Major Lyrical Concept That Makes This Album So Great?